joshraphael/retroachievements/Guides/SOS/guide.md

 ## Survivors

-Survivor achievements include the following information
+Survivor achievements include the following information:

 - where to find them on the map
 - who can rescue them (note that some survivors can only be rescued after the event at 33:00)